 This city was Nicaragua's capital until 1857.
 To this day it remains the country's intellectual capital and is home to the National University.
 Remnants of the political war between the Somozas and Sandinistas can be seen in the graffiti and murals around the city.
 There are a lot of churches here, many art museums, and a burgeoning food movement.
 Make sure you visit the Museum of the Revolution, a fascinating museum about the Sandinista movement.
 The $2 entrance fee includes a guide.
 León is also where people base themselves for trips to the nearby volcanoes.
 This city was one of the highlights of my trip.

 Visit old León

 The ruins of León Viejo date back to the 16th century and are a short trip from León.
 The site is Nicaragua's only UNESCO World Heritage listing and is one of the oldest Spanish colonial settlements in the Americas.
 While this isn't some lavish ruin site, it's really the only place to see and learn about the country's founding colonial past.

 Want to stay longer?
 Take part in a homestay.
-There are a lot of opportunities to stay longer and Spanish Corner School is the best option to stay in San Juan del Sur for a good deal to stay and learn spanish in Nicaragua, San Juan del Sur. we have 7 bedrooms with capacity for 17 people total or we can send you to hostel or family houses, for a Hostel We recomend CASA ORO.
+There are a lot of opportunities to stay longer and Spanish Corner School is the best option to stay in San Juan del Sur for a good deal to stay and learn spanish in a Spanish Language school in Nicaragua, San Juan del Sur. we have 7 bedrooms with capacity for 17 people total or we can send you to hostel or family houses, for a Hostel We recomend CASA ORO.
 If this interests you, hostels and tourist offices in any big city can help organize this for you.
 San Juan del Sur, Granada, Esteli, Ometepe, and León are popular destinations for this.